gatsbyjs/gatsby/docs/contributing/gatsby-docs-translation-guide.md

 The Gatsby learning team is in charge of determining priorities for which docs should be translated.
 Refer to the [i18n page spreadsheet](https://docs.google.com/spreadsheets/d/1u2amGnqFLKxJuL5h9UrDblUueFgg0EBt7xbau4n8iTM/edit) to get the most up-to-date priority list, which includes frequently-visited pages in the Gatsby docs, tutorial, recipes, and other important pages.

 [Reference guide overview pages](/contributing/docs-templates/#reference-guide-overview) are also worth translating to establish a fully translated path to a frequently visited [reference guide](/contributing/docs-templates/#reference-guides), though they are listed at a lower priority.
-Pages not translated will appear in English alongside translated pages to present a complete website without gaps, similar to the [React.js docs](https://reactjs.org).
+Pages not translated will appear in English alongside translated pages to present a complete website without gaps, similar to the [React docs](https://reactjs.org).

 ### Use English as the source